-(d) The contractor is responsible for compliance with the requirements made applicable to this contract, regardless of the performer of the work.
+(e) Regardless of the performer of the work, the contractor is responsible for compliance with the requirements of this clause.
 The contractor is responsible for flowing down the necessary provisions to subcontracts at any tier to which the contractor determines such requirements apply.